Skip to main content

 The Chair, Deputy Bacik, mentioned childcare at the outset.
 This is the first time ever that childcare professionals are being paid appropriately and are being put on a professional level.
 I would like to hear witnesses' comments on that deal that was struck where for the first time ever State funding has underpinned that for a section of workers in Ireland.
 We will all be listening anxiously to the budget next week in terms of the childcare budget that will support parents to the same level.

 The Minister for Children, Equality, Disability, Integration and Youth, Deputy O'Gorman, is one of our Green Party Ministers and he does a huge amount of work in this area.
 It is important to acknowledge that more has happened in the last two years in relation to gender equality in the workforce than ever before.
-I would like to hear witnesses' thoughts around that.
+I would like to hear witnesses' thoughts on that.

 There are quite a number of issues there.
 I do not know which of the witnesses would like to go first.